API Stability Short-Term

 ): LogCollectorMergedConfiguration!

-For the input, you would enter a list of unique identifiers of Log Collector configurations that you want to merge, within square-brackets.
-For the returned values, you would enter the parameters for the values you want returned (see the Returned Datatype section).
-You can see an example of this query field here:
+For the input, you would enter within square-brackets a list of unique identifiers of Log Collector configurations that you want to merge.
+For the results, you can get the merged configuration and a list of problems that may occur from merging.
+See the Returned Datatype section for more on this.

 Raw